ngambip/Diabetes_factors_2024/README.md

   (iii) Investigating BMI in relation to educational attainment assesses the impact of education on BMI and overall health.

-   (iv) Exploring BMI categories in connection with diet quality and habits helps understand the dietary influences on BM
+   (iv) Exploring BMI categories in connection with diet quality and habits helps understand the dietary influences on BMI

    (v) BMI against diet scores was analyzed to determine the impact of diet on average BMI measurements.